 How many applications do you receive per year?

-Last year, we received close to 300 applications.
+Last year, we received more than 350 applications.

 What does the Full Doctoral Scholarship cover?

-The CEU Doctoral Scholarship covers the full cost of tuition and health insurance, complete with a monthly stipend of EUR 850 (Budapest) and EUR 1300 (Vienna) to assist with housing and living costs.
+The CEU Doctoral Scholarship covers the full cost of tuition and health insurance, complete with a monthly stipend of EUR 1300 to assist with housing and living costs.
 Students need to budget additionally for travel, recreation, and incidentals, which can vary with the individual.

 Can I keep my job during my studies?

-Students employed full time cannot receive full CEU scholarship.
-Students who wish to work part-time (maximum 20 hours per week) can ask permission for this from the Doctoral Program Committee.
+Students who wish to work part-time (maximum 20 hours per week) can ask permission for this from the Doctoral School Director.
 While receiving the doctoral stipend, Doctoral Students should seek the permission of the School Director in case of taking up other paid employment.
 CEU may request full or partial tuition payment and will expect the student to cover his/her living costs.

 I want to apply for a doctoral program at CEU and I would like to apply for financial aid as well; however, I cannot fill out the financial aid section during the online application process.
 Can I just leave this out of the online application process or do I perhaps need to fill out this part somewhere else?